themikemoniker/rails-7-with-sam-ruby/notes.md

 you can render a partial from another template or from a controller if the catalog is large the redisplay might take a while, it uses server resources, because the whole page is redisplayed.
 We can use Turbo to make this better.
 ### Iteration F2: Creating a hotwired cart
+turbo is one of the hotwire frameworks, HOTwire is HTML Over The Wire turbo allows us to write code in the browser that interacts with our server based application.
+We'd like to make the add to cart buttons invoke the server create action on the lineitems controller the server can send down just the html for the care and we can replace it in the DOM
+note: has fallback to just send htmo instead of turbo stream if js is disabled we need a partial for every area of the screen that we wish to dynamically update and the partial needs to contain a unique html ID
+### Iteration F3: Hilighting Changes